oliverfoster/reencoder-cli/README.md

 const config = getConfig(); // Lookup .reencoderrc.json
 await reencode({
-  config, // Config can be specified here, or it will be fetched from .reencoderrc.json through parent directories outputGroupNames, // Uses config.default as default to specify which named subtasks should run inputDir, // Uses './' as default if unspecified in config outputDir, // Uses './reencoder' as default if unspecified in config status = (state) => console.log( // Outputs to console: reencode 6.25% 1/3 18.75% nested/one.mp4
+  config, // Config can be specified here, or it will be fetched from .reencoderrc.json through parent directories status = (state) => console.log( // Outputs to console: reencode 6.25% 1/3 18.75% nested/one.mp4
     state.mode,
     state.totalPercentComplete,